 Comp Art, Week 10-Oct.
 8th-12th

-Thursday- We will begin our unit on Romanesque architecture and its key characteristics.
-Students will then continue to work on their African or Greek mask.
-Class will be short due to early release schedule.
+Monday- We will begin our unit on Romanesque architecture and its key characteristics.
+Is.
+Students will then continue their monochromatic self-portraits by painting their main hue.

-Friday-We will continue looking at Romanesque architecture.
-Students will then complete their mask by adhering the final pieces.
+Tuesday-We will continue looking at Romanesque architecture.
+Students will then complete their self-portraits and turn them in with a self-assessment.

 Focus: Ribbon Pots

-Wednesday-Friday-Students will continue to build their ribbon pots.
+Friday-Students will continue to build their ribbon pots.
 Those that still need to will also glaze or cold decorate their bas relief tiles.
 Those that finish their ribbon pots can put then in the kiln room to begin drying out.